doocs/leetcode/solution/2300-2399/2372.Calculate the Influence of Each Salesperson/README_EN.md

 | salesperson_id | int     |
 | name           | varchar |
 +----------------+---------+
-sales_person_id is the primary key for this table.
+salesperson_id is the primary key for this table.
-Each row in this table shows the ID of a salesperson and the price of one unit.
+Each row in this table shows the ID of a salesperson.
 </pre>

 <p>&nbsp;</p>